Huncho2705/CyberSecurity-Projects/OSINT-INVESTIGATION-WITH-MALTEGO/README.md

  🤝 Contributing
 🛠️ Ways to contribute:

-Suggest improvements or new OSINT techniques
+* Suggest improvements or new OSINT techniques
-Report issues or outdated information
+* Report issues or outdated information
-Share case studies or practical insights
+* Share case studies or practical insights

-Pull requests are welcome! 🎉
 Pull requests are welcome! 🎉